ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-How to Choose the Right Mobile App Development Services in 2026 - <a href="https://medium.com/@durapiddevelopment/how-to-choose-the-right-mobile-app-development-services-in-2026-75ae53fe4b71?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Digital Loyalty Cards vs Loyalty Apps — Which Is Right for Your Small Business? - <a href="https://medium.com/@owner_75616/digital-loyalty-cards-vs-loyalty-apps-which-is-right-for-your-small-business-8409ef6fcc04?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Durapid Development`**
+✍️ **posted by `Kinect Loyalty`**

-<blockquote>In today’s digital world, mobile applications have become essential for businesses of every size.
-Whether you own a startup, an eCommerce…
+<blockquote>Published by Kinect Loyalty |SEO
 Continue reading on Medium »</blockquote>

 <h3>2.
-I Spent Years Frustrated by Mobile Mining Apps.
-So I Built My Own. - <a href="https://medium.com/@l3akr/i-spent-years-frustrated-by-mobile-mining-apps-so-i-built-my-own-62aa1dd98319?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Turn Your Base44 App Into a Mobile App (Without a Developer) - <a href="https://medium.com/@webvify.app/how-to-turn-your-base44-app-into-a-mobile-app-without-a-developer-75c47f53a77b?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `L3AKR`**
+✍️ **posted by `Webvify - Web To App using WebView`**

-<blockquote>I Built a Privacy-First Mobile Mining App on Solana — Here’s Why and How
+<blockquote>Base44 ships your entire app as a web URL.
+That’s great for fast iteration — and a blocker for the App Store, which doesn’t distribute…
 Continue reading on Medium »</blockquote>

 <h3>3.
-How Uber Clone App Development Can Help You Build a Profitable Taxi Business - <a href="https://medium.com/@thinkbrightkid/how-uber-clone-app-development-can-help-you-build-a-profitable-taxi-business-74d903b192f9?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How To Know Whether AI Fixed The Bug Or Hid The Bug In 2026 - <a href="https://marcusykim.medium.com/how-to-know-whether-ai-fixed-the-bug-or-hid-the-bug-in-2026-c70ee0d5248f?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thinkbrightkid`**
+✍️ **posted by `Marcus Kim`**

-<blockquote>The ride-hailing industry has become one of the fastest-growing digital markets in the world.
-Customers now expect instant bookings, live…
+<blockquote>A practical regression checklist for beginners building with AI.
+The most dangerous sentence in an AI-built app is often:
 Continue reading on Medium »</blockquote>

 <h3>4.
-I Built a Free All-in-One Dog Training and Health Tracker App Because I Was Tired of Paying for… - <a href="https://medium.com/@maichernils/i-built-a-free-all-in-one-dog-training-and-health-tracker-app-because-i-was-tired-of-paying-for-0204a1b202f4?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Made a Flutter App Feel Instant: The Cold-Start Playbook That Cut Launch From 2.1s to 400ms - <a href="https://medium.com/@garoono/how-i-made-a-flutter-app-feel-instant-the-cold-start-playbook-that-cut-launch-from-2-1s-to-400ms-51afc0f85278?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maichernils`**
+✍️ **posted by `ShipWithRathor`**

-<blockquote>I Built a Free All-in-One Dog Training and Health Tracker App Because I Was Tired of Paying for Five Different Ones
+<blockquote>My focus timer opened in 2.1 seconds.
+That doesn’t sound like much until you remember what a focus app is for: someone wants to start…
 Continue reading on Medium »</blockquote>

 <h3>5.
-When off-the-shelf software stops working for your business: a practical guide to knowing when to… - <a href="https://medium.com/@singhalji/when-off-the-shelf-software-stops-working-for-your-business-a-practical-guide-to-knowing-when-to-ca37a014af74?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Attackers Have Noticed Your Camera Is Now an Input Field. - <a href="https://medium.com/@aziwa1991/attackers-have-noticed-your-camera-is-now-an-input-field-0ffe04eb1221?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shivika S.`**
+✍️ **posted by `Ali Ziwa`**

-<blockquote>Every growing business reaches a point where the tools it relies on start to get in the way.
+<blockquote>The moment you pipe OCR text into a language model, every printed surface in the physical world becomes user input.
+Most mobile teams…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Navigation 3: Keep entryProvider from Becoming a Giant Switchboard - <a href="https://proandroiddev.com/navigation-3-keep-entryprovider-from-becoming-a-giant-switchboard-ffaafc720156?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `chanzmao`**

-<blockquote>Organize Related Screens with EntryProviderScope
-Continue reading on ProAndroidDev »</blockquote>

-<br/>
-<h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
-<h3>1.
-Android System Design: Caching Strategies in Android - <a href="https://medium.com/@nematengg/android-system-design-caching-strategies-in-android-05da574c5576?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+603 Tokens für eine funktionierende App: Was präzise KI-Spezifikationen verändern - <a href="https://medium.com/@micropart.shop/603-tokens-f%C3%BCr-eine-funktionierende-app-was-pr%C3%A4zise-ki-spezifikationen-ver%C3%A4ndern-90dad58fb665?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nemat`**
+✍️ **posted by `Michael Konradi`**

-<blockquote>When users open a mobile application, they expect information to appear instantly.
+<blockquote>Ein 4-Seiten-MVP mit Audio, Speech-to-Text, Kamera, Bildupload sowie Markdown- und PDF-Export – erstellt mit 603 Kauf-Tokens.
 Continue reading on Medium »</blockquote>

-<h3>2.
-From Broke to Informed: How I Found Reliable Gaming Guides in Pakistan - <a href="https://medium.com/@motivationgamer350/from-broke-to-informed-how-i-found-reliable-gaming-guides-in-pakistan-d3529b0003e3?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `3PATTIPLAY`**

-<blockquote>It was the middle of the semester, his bank account was scraping empty, and his part-time job at the local café just wasn’t cutting it…
-Continue reading on Medium »</blockquote>

-<h3>3.
-Best Practices for Creating UI States in Jetpack Compose in 2026 - <a href="https://halilozel1903.medium.com/best-practices-for-creating-ui-states-in-jetpack-compose-in-2026-a18aab59d9ca?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Halil Özel`**

-<blockquote>Build predictable, lifecycle-aware, and testable Compose screens without turning every interaction into another event wrapper.
-Continue reading on Medium »</blockquote>

-<h3>4.
-From Script to Finished Video: A Complete Guide to Teleprompter Automatic - <a href="https://teleprompterautomatic.medium.com/from-script-to-finished-video-a-complete-guide-to-teleprompter-automatic-71a833db0241?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Teleprompter Automatic`**

-<blockquote>How to prepare scripts, choose the right scrolling mode, record video or audio, stream live, edit the result, and keep your projects…
-Continue reading on Medium »</blockquote>

-<h3>5.
-I Spent Years Frustrated by Mobile Mining Apps.
-So I Built My Own. - <a href="https://medium.com/@l3akr/i-spent-years-frustrated-by-mobile-mining-apps-so-i-built-my-own-62aa1dd98319?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `L3AKR`**

-<blockquote>I Built a Privacy-First Mobile Mining App on Solana — Here’s Why and How
-Continue reading on Medium »</blockquote>

-<h3>6.
-Why More People Are Looking for a Secret Messaging App in 2026. - <a href="https://medium.com/@rakeshnagireddi0770/why-more-people-are-looking-for-a-secret-messaging-app-in-2026-df281d8b4eb4?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rakeshnagireddi`**

-<blockquote>Have you ever handed your phone to someone so they could make a quick call, only to realize a message notification popped up at the wrong…
-Continue reading on Medium »</blockquote>

 <h3>7.
-Under the Hood of Hybrid Composition++ (HCPP) in Flutter - <a href="https://juan-campuzano.medium.com/under-the-hood-of-hybrid-composition-hcpp-in-flutter-b245ceed2fe6?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+AI Isn’t Replacing Developers — It’s Replacing Slow Companies - <a href="https://medium.com/@qicapp/ai-isnt-replacing-developers-it-s-replacing-slow-companies-fe81b10f293e?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Juan Diego Campuzano`**
+✍️ **posted by `QicApp`**

-<blockquote>If you’ve ever had to embed a Google Map, a WebView, or a native video player inside a Flutter app, you’ve likely faced the classic…
+<blockquote>Artificial intelligence is changing software development, but not in the way many headlines suggest.
 Continue reading on Medium »</blockquote>

 <h3>8.
-MVVM + Clean Architecture in Android: The Folder Structure That Scales - <a href="https://medium.com/@mr.dhiraj.kumawat/mvvm-clean-architecture-in-android-the-folder-structure-that-scales-3dbaffaeb65b?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+David vs. Scopely: Why I’m Keeping Event Dex Alive Out of Pure Spite (and React Native Practice) - <a href="https://medium.com/@agrigowtham13/david-vs-scopely-why-im-keeping-event-dex-alive-out-of-pure-spite-and-react-native-practice-a10b0c7cf1a9?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dhiraj Kumar`**
+✍️ **posted by `Gowtham G`**

-<blockquote>If you’ve ever started an Android project, you’ve probably asked yourself: “Where should I put this class?”
+<blockquote>Anyone who plays Pokémon GO knows how ridiculous it’s gotten with events.
+Raid hours, spotlight hours, special research tasks — you…
 Continue reading on Medium »</blockquote>

+<h3>9.
+Cocodly AI: Transforming Ideas into Production-Ready Apps and Websites - <a href="https://medium.com/@israel111hp/cocodly-ai-transforming-ideas-into-production-ready-apps-and-websites-04446f92ae8f?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Israelhp`**

+<blockquote>Artificial intelligence is changing the way software is built.
+What once required weeks of coding, designing, and testing can now begin…
+Continue reading on Medium »</blockquote>

 <br/>
-<h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
+<h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-8 Psychological Tricks iOS Developers Use to Get Better Answers from AI - <a href="https://21zerixpm.medium.com/8-psychological-tricks-ios-developers-use-to-get-better-answers-from-ai-5482e7a18de7?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Introducing MobileGraph: An Open-Source AI Application Framework for Kotlin Multiplatform - <a href="https://medium.com/@bharatjyotih2/introducing-mobilegraph-an-open-source-ai-application-framework-for-kotlin-multiplatform-08a915738984?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jerry PM`**
+✍️ **posted by `Bharat J H`**

-<blockquote>Prompt engineering isn’t just about syntax and formatting a lot of it borrows tricks from human psychology.
+<blockquote>MobileGraph is an open-source Kotlin Multiplatform SDK built strictly for the realities of Android and iOS edge devices.
+It allows you to…
 Continue reading on Medium »</blockquote>

 <h3>2.
-AppKit: The macOS Framework That Refuses to Retire - <a href="https://medium.com/@hariharan51215/appkit-the-macos-framework-that-refuses-to-retire-d28f30832076?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+We Built an Offline Scam Checker for India.
+Here Is Why. - <a href="https://seerror.medium.com/we-built-an-offline-scam-checker-for-india-here-is-why-cebe784e2470?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Being Hari `**
+✍️ **posted by `Seerror`**

-<blockquote>Why the framework older than most of us still powers Xcode, Final Cut, and half the Mac App Store.
+<blockquote>Seerie is live on Google Play.
+It checks scams on your phone, works without internet, and never sends your messages to a server.
 Continue reading on Medium »</blockquote>

 <h3>3.
-From Script to Finished Video: A Complete Guide to Teleprompter Automatic - <a href="https://teleprompterautomatic.medium.com/from-script-to-finished-video-a-complete-guide-to-teleprompter-automatic-71a833db0241?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Inheritance in Kotlin: A Complete Guide to Reusing Code Effectively - <a href="https://techdynasty.medium.com/inheritance-in-kotlin-a-complete-guide-to-reusing-code-effectively-5b1a23ce9aa6?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Teleprompter Automatic`**
+✍️ **posted by `Tech Dynasty`**

-<blockquote>How to prepare scripts, choose the right scrolling mode, record video or audio, stream live, edit the result, and keep your projects…
+<blockquote>Imagine you’re building an e-commerce application.
+Every user has a name, email, and phone number.
+However, customers have shipping…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Retain Cycles Aren’t a Closures Problem.
-They’re a Design Problem. - <a href="https://medium.com/@mobileappdeveloper.koti/retain-cycles-arent-a-closures-problem-they-re-a-design-problem-2e77d15cdc05?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Attackers Have Noticed Your Camera Is Now an Input Field. - <a href="https://medium.com/@aziwa1991/attackers-have-noticed-your-camera-is-now-an-input-field-0ffe04eb1221?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mobile App Developer`**
+✍️ **posted by `Ali Ziwa`**

-<blockquote>Why [weak self] fixes the leak Instruments shows you and quietly creates a different one nobody catches
+<blockquote>The moment you pipe OCR text into a language model, every printed surface in the physical world becomes user input.
+Most mobile teams…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Stop Seeing Ads on Your Phone: The Complete Guide to DNS Ad Blocking (Android & iOS) - <a href="https://medium.com/@mhmmdazmye/stop-seeing-ads-on-your-phone-the-complete-guide-to-dns-ad-blocking-android-ios-4f0752246dda?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Navigation 3 in Jetpack Compose: A Complete Deep Dive - <a href="https://medium.com/@soumikcse07/navigation-3-in-jetpack-compose-a-complete-deep-dive-e661823ca1c4?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Azmi`**
+✍️ **posted by `Soumik Bhattacharjee`**

-<blockquote>A simple, system-wide solution to block ads without draining your battery or installing sketchy apps.
+<blockquote>Navigation has always been one of those things in Android that feels like it should be simple — tap a button, see a new screen, tap back…
 Continue reading on Medium »</blockquote>

-<h3>6.
-Running Gemma 4 12B with a 128K Context on Core ML - <a href="https://medium.com/@yu.j.0513/running-gemma-4-12b-with-a-128k-context-on-core-ml-23d6918dd370?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<br/>
+<h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
+<h3>1.
+Injecting hardware cameras into the iOS simulator using IOSurface - <a href="https://annurdien.medium.com/injecting-hardware-cameras-into-the-ios-simulator-using-iosurface-f5e359a9fd19?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `yu-j`**
+✍️ **posted by `Annurdien Rasyid`**

-<blockquote>A single 6.7GB bundle packs two functions — one for 32K and one for 128K — is published on Hugging Face, and runs as-is on an Apple…
+<blockquote>The iOS Simulator does not natively support hardware passthrough for the host Mac’s physical cameras.
+When an app running in the simulator…
 Continue reading on Medium »</blockquote>

-<h3>7.
-Background App Refresh in iOS: Busting the Myths (Part 1 of 2) - <a href="https://dkvekariya.medium.com/background-app-refresh-in-ios-busting-the-myths-part-1-of-2-0bd58ab3bcca?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Divyesh Vekariya`**

-<blockquote>What it really is, why iOS gates it so tightly, and how the scheduling decision gets made.
-Continue reading on Medium »</blockquote>

-<h3>8.
-Why the iPhone 18 Pro Could Be Worth Upgrading From the iPhone 17 Pro - <a href="https://medium.com/@sathananthanbakesri1969/why-the-iphone-18-pro-could-be-worth-upgrading-from-the-iphone-17-pro-4909ca79f1e2?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mac Story`**

-<blockquote>iPhone 18 Pro is just a couple months away, and while most iPhone 17 Pro owners won’t upgrade so soon, for those considering a new iPhone…
-Continue reading on Medium »</blockquote>

-<h3>9.
-5 Year Framework Decision — Flutter vs React Native in 2026 - <a href="https://medium.com/@flutter-app/5-year-framework-decision-flutter-vs-react-native-in-2026-2f566d3cfd39?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2. @unchecked Sendable in new force unwrap ! in Swift today. - <a href="https://srinivasprayag.medium.com/unchecked-sendable-in-new-force-unwrap-in-swift-today-18b5c6d47672?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nicolas`**
+✍️ **posted by `Srinivas Prayag`**

-<blockquote>Two frameworks.
-Two very different job markets.
-Here’s a realistic, data-driven breakdown all aspiring app developers must have before…
+<blockquote>First thing first, this is not a 5 min read article, it will take some decent amount of time to understand, as Usage of Sendable is a…
 Continue reading on Medium »</blockquote>